kaiyuyangvan/project1/ReadMe.txt

 To destory the VM, on ansible sever side, run ansible-playbook  destroy.yml, which will
      -destroy VMs

-Detailed informatin about VMs are included in Vagrantfile
+Detailed codes about VMs creation are included in Vagrantfile

 Task2:
 on ansible server side, run ansible-playbook createDB.yml, which will